jentery/mdia360v1/index.md

 In this [video](https://www.youtube.com/watch?v=jAgS8kOsjYY), Songhees Elder Elmer George welcomes visitors to the traditional lands of the Songhees, Esquimalt, and <u>W</u>SÁNEĆ people in lək̓ʷəŋən and English.
 The acknowledgement in this video was prepared in consultation with local Indigenous communities.

-The fact that we're gathering at UVic to study media is a product of colonization and injustice upon local lands, waters, and people.
+The fact that we're gathering at UVic to study games is a product of colonization and injustice upon local lands, waters, and people.
 I continue to learn about those injustices, and I will make no assumptions about your knowledge or experiences of them.
 As part of this course, I invite ongoing dialogue about territory acknowledgements and how UVic students, faculty, and staff are building good relations and fostering reciprocity.

 # Description